filip-ch9/filip-ch9/README.md

 ### Hi there 👋

-Currently preparing for an exam and working on a final project.
+Currently learning and working on an individual project.

 - 🔭 I’m currently working on ...
 Java Spring boot web application
 - 🌱 I’m currently learning ...
-Full-Stack Java Development at Codeacademy.mk
+React - The Complete Guide (incl Hooks, React Router, Redux) at udemy
 - 👯 I’m looking to collaborate on ...
 Java projects, spring boot etc.
 - 🤔 I’m looking for help with ...
 GitHub😂
 - 💬 Ask me about ...
 Anything